hedj/nslc/README.md

 # nslc
-A serial link control protocol.
+A serial frame format.

-Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), this is a protocol and handler implementation for
-Arduino and Python.
+Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), this is a serial framing implementation for Arduino and Python.

-Like HDLC, the protocol is frame-based, but nslc is *not* in any way shape or form compatible with HDLC.
+nslc is *not* in any way shape or form compatible with HDLC.

 Frames consists of a series of data bytes followed by a checksum byte, followed by a LF (0x0A).